Karikari1234/ai-health-wellbeing-app/README.md

 - Editing existing entries
 - Date selection via DatePicker
 - Form validation with React Hook Form
+- Detects and shows notification when updating existing entries
+- Auto-scrolls to the form when adding new entries

 ### Dashboard Tabs (`app/components/DashboardTabs.tsx`)